rhstephens/pysc2_more_minigames/README.md

 The left-side panel displays a list of defined triggers and variables used to manipulate the game state.
 Most of the work is done for us, but we will have to make a few tweaks.

+Before diving right in, I should let you know that you can test your minigame at any time by pressing the green StarCraft II icon (Ctrl + F9) from the Terrain Module screen.
+It's useful to frequently test your minigame as you add more and more functionality to it.

-First off, we need to define a few variables (right click the panel and select New->New Variable):
+To start, we need to define a few variables (right click the panel and select New->New Variable):
 - Copy `Beacon` so that we have a reference to our second beacon unit.
-- Create **Boolean** variables named "Beacon 1 Reached" and "Beacon 2 Reached" respectively.
-We will need these to determine when it's safe to reset our beacon locations.
+- Create two **Boolean** variables named "Beacon 1 Reached" and "Beacon 2 Reached" respectively.
+We will need these to determine when it's time to reset our beacon locations.

-There are a few places where we want to reset the location of our beacons, so it makes sense to create a custom Action.
-Instead of copying the logic out multiple times, we can group it under a single Action and call that Action where we need it.
+There are a few times when we want to reset the location of our beacons, so it makes sense to create a *custom Action*.
+A custom Action allows us to define our own sequence of Actions with optional parameters and a return type.
+Once defined, we can call that Action whenever we need it.

 To define a new Action, right click the left-side panel and select New->New Action Definition.
 Here's what we want it to do:

 ![](https://github.com/codetroopa/pysc2_more_minigames/raw/master/screenshots/MoveTwoBeacons/triggers_reset_beacons_action.png "Reset Beacons Action")

 1. Destroy the current references to `Beacon` and `Beacon 2`.
-Then, create new beacons at a random point in `Beacon Spawn Region` that our variables point to.
+Then, create new beacons at a random point in `Beacon Spawn Region`.
+Make sure our variables reference the newly created units.
 2. In a while loop, move the beacon to a new random point in the region until our conditions are satisfied.
 We want to ensure that
     -  The new beacon isn't trivially close to our Marine.
     -  The distance between the two beacons is non-trivial.